About this web page ...

 The Nobels and Berdankas ...

-Emmanuel Nobel, the Swedish father of the Nobel brothers, had been at work by contract for the Russian army and navy in his St. Petersburg machine shop since the Crimean War, and the three sons in time joined the family business, attaining a chemical and mechanical engineering reputation developing explosives, and manufacturing munitions.
+Emmanuel Nobel, the Swedish father of his three more well known sons, Robert, Alfred and Ludwig, had been at work by contract for the Russian army and navy in his St. Petersburg machine shop since the Crimean War.
+In time his three sons also found a place in the family business, attaining a chemical and mechanical engineering reputation developing explosives, and manufacturing munitions.
 Alfred was the family financial and business expert and chemist, researching nitroglycerine and dynamite.
 Ludwig was the inventor and skilled mechanical engineer, also with a visionary yet pragmatic approach to business.
-Until that point in time, he likely contributed more than anyone to the modernization of industrial manufacturing in czarist Russia.
 Robert was the eldest, but his contribution was to come later, and in a most unusual manner.

-At the same time the military undertook a quest abroad for readily available modern rapid-fire breechloaders, finding a suitable design used by American Union Army, Hiram S. Berdan's Sharps shooters in the Civil War.
+Ludwig initially applied his engineering expertise to the upfit or upgrading of pre-existing industrial equipment and procedures in czarist Russia, likely contributing more than anyone to the modernization of its fabrication and manufacturing industry.
+He primarily worked within the Nobel family operations at St. Petersburg, where he also, like his father, made a significant contribution to the development of Imperial Russian war machinery.
+After their military losses in the Crimean War of 1853-1856, the imperial Russian army made an effort to modernize their arsenal of weapons, upgrading their obsolete muzzle-loading rifles.
+Ludwig, was commissioned to convert over a hundred thousand of them with breech-loading mechanisms.
+At the same time the military also undertook a quest abroad for readily available modern rapid-fire breechloaders, finding a suitable design used by American Union Army, Hiram S. Berdan's Sharps shooters in the Civil War.
 Colonel Berdan, who was himself an inventor and mechanical engineer, improved the rifle design during the end of the war, and the new breechloaders were manufactured by Colt in the US.
 The Russian military purchased 30 thousand of these Berdan rifles, and not long afterwards determined that an even more improved version could be made at home, inviting Hiram Berdan to come to Russia as a consultant.

 A contract for their manufacture was initially awarded to another Swede, Peter Alexandrovich Bilderling, a former friend of Ludwig Nobel, and the two of them partnered to produce the improved Russian Berdan known as the Berdan II or the “Berdanka” at the government armories at Izhevsk near the Urals.
 The rifle design was slightly modified for three different military applications, which included bayonets.